upavadi/TngApi/README.md

 ## Shortcodes
 We've provided a number of useful shortcodes for to play with.
 You can find them all in the shortcodes directory.

  - `[upavadi_pages_familysearch]` - Name-Search Widget.
 To be able to use this widget, create page named 'search' and place shortcode in the page.
+Familyserch results are displayed in 'search' page.
  - Following 4 shortcodes are used in family page.
 To use existing hyperlinks, this page must be called 'family'
  - `[upavadi_pages__familyuser]` - Family page of the user
  - `[upavadi_pages__familyform]` - Update details of Individual